-"He just got cast as this person that he wasn't.
-It was just really painful.
+"He just got cast as this person that he wasn't," Damon shared.
+"It was just really painful.
 It was painful to be his friend, because it wasn't fair, you know?
 To my mind, nobody really got him at all.
 And through his work, he climbed from the bottom of the mountain all the way back up to the top and past where either of us had ever been."

-For his part, Affleck has never taken Damon's enduring support for granted.
+And Affleck has never taken Damon's enduring support for granted.

 "I can't tell you how valuable it is to have somebody who's been through things with you, ups and downs, who knows what your life experience is like, who can identify with that," he told Entertainment Tonight, referring to Damon, in 2017.
 "It's an incredibly valuable friendship and it's very precious and so is my friendship with my brother.
 I don't know what I would do without those guys."

-"When Ben and I first came on the scene, there were rumors that we were gay because it was two guys who wrote a script together," Damon informed The Guardian in 2015.
+"When Ben and I first came on the scene, there were rumors that we were gay because it was two guys who wrote a script together," Damon recalled to The Guardian in 2015.
 "I know.
 It's just like any piece of gossip...and it put us in a weird position of having to answer, you know what I mean?
 Which was then really deeply offensive.
 I don't want to, like, [imply] it's some sort of disease—then it's like I'm throwing my friends [who are gay] under the bus."

 "We know this stuff goes on in the world.
 I did five or six movies with Harvey.
 I never saw this," Damon told Deadline.
 "I think a lot of actors have come out and said, 'Everybody's saying we all knew.'
 That's not true.
 This type of predation happens behind closed doors, and out of public view.
 If there was ever an event that I was at and Harvey was doing this kind of thing and I didn't see it, then I am so deeply sorry, because I would have stopped it."

+Affleck said he'd be donating residuals from his Miramax films to RAINN (Rape, Abuse & Incest National Network) and Film Independent.
 Ultimately, Affleck added, "I thought I had a sense of the scope of the problem and I thought I understood it, and the truth is I really didn't."